hinamizawa/MATH-8510-Galois-Theory/README.md

 * ‪James Milne, Field and Galois Theory.
 * Joseph Rotman, Advanced Modern Algebra.

-For the first several weeks, we follow exactly Ingram's notes with some additional materials from here and there.
-Then we move on to Milne.
-We will not discuss discrete valuation rings.
+We aim to cover everything from Ingram's notes, but the part discrete valuation rings, with some additional materials from here and there.
+We will go to infinite Galois extension if all goes smoothly.
+Unfortunately, we will not discuss &#233tale algebra.